7 Wonderfully Exotic Things to Do in Zanzibar

 Talk to your doctor about anti-malarial precautions, as Zanzibar is in a malaria area.

 Get the full scoop on planning a luxury trip to Africa!
-See our Ultimate Africa Guide (packed with safari itineraries and other essential Africa travel information)
+See our ultimate Africa travel guide.
+It’s packed with safari itineraries and other essential Africa travel information.

 Share the Zanzibar love and pin this!